hocineimail/Upload-image-multer/README.md

-# Uploads file using package multer
+# Uploads file using p multer

 An example of how to upload images locally with Node.js express and Multer.